Saving Tips: The Dress

 The all-important gorgeous white gown that won’t cost you a fortune.

-Have you been dreaming about yourself in a beautiful white dress since you were five years old?
-Can you picture every single detail?
-You hit the shops, you check the price tag, and shock horror they are blooming expensive and out of your budget?
+Whether you’ve dreamt of yourself in a beautiful white dress since you were five or whether you only started to even consider it post-ring, the dress is usually a major component of the wedding.
+It’s also usually quite a major component of the budget – all too often, you hit the shops, you find the dress of your dreams, you check the price tag…and then see a few more zeros than you expected to, rendering it way out of your generously planned Bridebook budget.
 Don’t worry!
-You just haven’t read our top saving tips yet.
-There is a beautiful wedding dress out there for everyone – it doesn’t matter how many pennies you have to spend.
+As the home of the UK’s #1 Wedding Planning App, we’re here to help – you just haven’t read our top saving tips yet.
+There is a beautiful wedding dress out there for everyone, regardless of how many pennies you have to spend.
 Read our saving tips and commence the search completely stress-free:

-3) A great tip to save some pennies is to buy one that is made ready-to-wear.
-This may need a little bit of tweaking, but the price will be much lower than that of a made-to-measure gown.
-Besides, you will be surprised how many ready-to-wear dresses will fit you like a gorgeous glove.
+4. A great tip to save some pennies is to buy one that is made ready-to-wear.
+This may need a little bit of tweaking, but the price of an off-the-hanger dress will be much lower than that of a made-to-measure gown.
+Besides, you will be surprised how many will fit you like a gorgeous glove, and be super comfortable too.
 Just get out there and try them on!
+This can also save time, as it doesn’t necessitate months of creation and fittings.

-4) If you are having a vintage-themed wedding, vintage shops are great places to find stunning wedding dresses in a great variety of styles.
+5. If you are having a vintage-themed wedding, vintage shops are great places to find stunning wedding dresses in a great variety of styles.
 In fact, you might not even buy a dress that was intended for a wedding!
 White Gatsby-esque evening dresses will look just as impressive as a specially made gown!
-Do check the dresses for signs of wear and tear (especially on the hem and the armpits) and think of any potential alterations you may want to make ahead of buying!
-You can put all your bridesmaids in flapper dresses next to you – gorgeous!
+Do check the dresses for signs of wear and tear (especially on the hem and the armpits) and think of any potential alterations you may want to make ahead of buying.
+Then, you can put your bridesmaids in dresses of a complimentary style.

-5) If you happen to know a fantastic seamstress, you are one lucky bride.
-It is much cheaper to have a dress made by a seamstress than almost any other option.
+5. If you happen to know a fantastic seamstress or dressmaker, you are one lucky bride.
+It is often much cheaper to have a dress made by a seamstress.
 Do make sure you check their reputation first and fully discuss designs with them.
-Then watch the perfect dress come to life before your eyes.
+Whilst any reputable dressmaker won’t copy another design, you can discuss your favourite elements of other designs you’ve seen and bring something together that’s unique to you – then watch the perfect dress come to life before your eyes.